A first kiss.

-She is also a student of women’s leadership development, gender bias and the evolution of corporate programs that prioritize gender balance and build pathways to not only promote but grow women leaders in the workplace.
+She is also a student of women’s leadership development, gender bias and the evolution of corporate programs that pursue diversity as a business advantage and build more robust pathways to leadership for women in the workplace.
 She brings this passion to Adeo, both in practice and as a service to emerging and current women leaders.

-With deep roots in the community, Jamie has served on numerous boards and commissions including the Ulman Cancer Fund for Young Adults, Maryland NARAL, the Democratic Women’s PAC of MD and the Baltimore County Commission for Women.
+With deep roots in the community, Jamie has served on various boards and commissions including the Ulman Cancer Fund for Young Adults, Maryland NARAL, the Democratic Women’s PAC of Maryland and the Baltimore County Commission for Women.
 She is a member of 2014 LEADERship Baltimore’s best class ever, the Women Presidents Organization and the Women’s Advisory Board of the Greater Baltimore Committee.

 Sophia is a veteran of Maryland business and politics, having counseled hundreds of elected and business leaders on policy, industry trends, capacity building, donor cultivation and B2B solutions.
 She brings to Adeo a unique adeptness in identifying and connecting individuals and organizations with shared aspiration to facilitate meaningful collaboration for clients and partners.